sashasimkin/vk_music/README.md

 Notes
 ========
-If you always receiving token request - you should obtain token from same IP address as machine you running script.
+* If you always receiving token request - you should obtain token from same IP address as machine you running script.
+* You can see examples in defaults.py